Surgery for Graves’ Disease Solves Woman’s Eye Problems

-Smith heard of Dr. Patel through a friend, but also read up on him, and his patients’ testimonies, on his practice website.
-She underwent surgery on one eye in March, 2014, and as is customary, had the second eye surgery six weeks later.
+Smith heard of Dr. Patel through a friend but also read up on him and his patients’ testimonies on his practice website.
+She underwent surgery on one eye in March 2014 and, as is customary, had the second eye surgery six weeks later.
 Both surgeries were performed at Jersey Shore University Medical Center.

 Smith never considered another doctor after she met Dr. Patel.
 “I only did a consultation with Dr. Patel since that’s how comfortable I felt with him right from the beginning.”
 While Dr. Patel extensively explained the surgery to her, he and his staff were also accommodating and kind to Smith’s children, whom she brings to every appointment.
 That added ‘extra’ was important to her as well as how he explained things to her.

 “Some doctors expect you not to understand.
-Dr. Patel spoke so I didn’t feel that he was ‘giving me the speech.’
-He was there; he was present; talking to me about my situation.
+Dr. Patel spoke, so I didn’t feel that he was ‘giving me the speech.’
+He was there; he was present, talking to me about my situation.
 Even though he has done this surgery many times, he was not talking to me like I was just the next case.”

 Dr. Patel also reassured her about the procedure.
 “I wasn’t scared.
 The risks were so low; they were basically the risks of general surgery.”

 Smith explained that while the second surgery required some internal sutures that caused a bit of discomfort, the first was so easy that she didn’t even need the pain medication the hospital provided.
-She had the cell phone numbers of Dr. Patel and his staff, and felt comfortable she could call any of them at any time.
+She had the cell phone numbers of Dr. Patel and his staff and felt comfortable that she could call any of them at any time.
 She was able to resume her normal life after a brief period of recovery.